-Art Curators greatly influence the art we see in galleries and museums.
-A Curator is the ‘selector’ of art and will oversee collections of artwork in museums, galleries, exhibitions and more places/spaces.
+Art curators greatly influence the art we see in galleries and museums.
+A curator is the ‘selector’ of art who oversees collections of artwork in museums, galleries, exhibitions and more places/spaces.

 They not only coordinate the display but also the acquisition and selection of pieces, as well as decide on allocating budgets.
-An Art Curator can specialize in their chosen area and develop specific knowledge for this field area to build up the collections.
-They must understand and care for the business of art and for the art itself, which entails the public relations side of the art world.
-They will develop ways that the art, whether it’s objects, archives, and art, can be interpreted through exhibitions, publications, and events.
+An art curator can specialize in their chosen area and develop specific knowledge for this field area to build up the collections.
+They must understand and care for both the art itself and the business of art, which entails the public relations side of the art world.
+They will develop ways that art and archives can be interpreted through exhibitions, publications, and events.

-With an artistic eye and a huge responsibility, curators interpret art to a group, contextualize and showcase it in museums and galleries.
+With a huge responsibility and artistic eye, curators interpret art to a group by contextualizing and showcasing it in museums and galleries.
 All of these tasks require curators to work with colleagues in areas such as conservation, education, design, and marketing.
-The Curator is passionate about art, artists and safeguarding the heritage of art.
-With a keen eye for detail, and understanding for art specifically and the world of art and art history is paramount.
-In full-spectrum, they are responsible for assembling, cataloging, managing, displaying and presenting the art.
+The curator is passionate about art, artists and safeguarding art heritage; understanding the art world and its history is paramount.
+In full-spectrum, they are responsible for assembling, cataloging, managing, displaying and presenting it.

 Overall employment of art curators is projected to grow 9 percent from 2018 to 2028.